 Definitions Approval An authorisation granted by CAA to carry DG that is otherwise forbidden, where the ICAO TIs state that an approval may be granted.
 Baggage Personal property of a passenger or crew member carried on an aircraft with that person.
 Cargo Any property carried on an aircraft other than mail and baggage.
 Competency- Training and assessment characterised by the defining and setting of based Training performance standards, development of training to meet those standards, and training and assessment against those standards.
-Dangerous Goods Articles or substances which are capable of posing a hazard to health, safety, (DG) property, or the environment and which are shown in the list of DG in the ICAO TIs, or which are classified according to the ICAO TIs.
-Note : This definition is from the TIs and differs slightly from the definition in the Civil Aviation Act (1990).
+Dangerous Goods Articles or substances which are capable of posing a hazard to health, safety, property, or the environment and which are shown in the list of DG in the ICAO (DG) Tis, or which are classified according to the ICAO Tis.
+Note : This definition is from the TIs and more closely aligns to differs slightly from the definition in the CA Civil Aviation Act 2023 than the 1990 Act.
+(19090).
 Dangerous Goods The IATA Dangerous Goods Transport Document.
-Declaration (DGD) Exception A provision contained within the ICAO TIs which excludes a specific item of DG from requirements normally applicable to that item.
+Declaration (DGD) Exception A provision contained within the ICAO TIs which excludes a specific item of DG • from requirements normally applicable to that item.
 Exemption An authorisation, other than an approval, granted by CAA providing relief from the requirements of the ICAO TIs.
 5 IATA DGR The International Air Transport Association's Dangerous Goods Regulations.
-ICAO Technical The International Civil Aviation Organisation's Document 9284: Technical Instructions (TIs) Instructions for the Safe Transport of Dangerous Goods by Air. , , Note : For a full definition, refer to the TIs.
+ICAO Technical The International Civil Aviation Organisation's Document 9284: Technical Instructions (TIs) Instructions for the Safe Transport of Dangerous Goods by Air.
+Note : For a full definition, refer to the TIs.
 Notification to The document that advises the pilot in command of DG loaded in the aircraft, Captain (NOTOC) including emergency response codes.
 Will-carry An operator who carries DG as cargo.
 Will-not-carry An operator who elects not to carry DG as cargo.
 A will-not-carry operator may still carry DG under other provisions, such as DG carried by passengers and crew.

-$^{^{5}}$ An exemption is provided for in S37 of the CA Act 1990.
-An exemption is also provided for in the ICAO TIs, but any request for a DG exemption will be considered as a S37 exemption.
+5 An exemption is provided for in section 322 of the CA Act 2023 S37 of the CA Act 1990.
+An exemption is also provided for in the ICAO TIs, but any request for a DG exemption will be considered as a section 322 S37 exemption.

 Abbreviations

 AC Advisory circular

 a/c Aircraft

 CAA Civil Aviation Authority

 CAO Cargo Aircraft Only

 CAR Civil Aviation Rules

 DG Dangerous Goods

 DGD Dangerous Goods Declaration

 DGR Dangerous Goods Regulations

 Doc Document

 DOC Department of Conservation

 EQ Excepted quantity

 ERG Emergency response guidance

 g Gram

 G Gross mass

 IATA International Airline Transport Association

 IAW In accordance with

 ICAO International Civil Aviation Organisation

 kg Kilogram

 L Litre

 Max Maximum

 mg Milligram

 mL Millilitre

 N/A Not applicable

 n.o.s Not otherwise specified

 NOTOC Notification to Captain

 PED Personal Electronic Device

 PI Packing Instruction

 Pkg Package

 PSN Proper Shipping Name

 Qty Quantity

 SMS Safety Management System

 S.P.
 Special Provision

 TIs Technical Instructions

 UN United Nations

-ν Volt
+V Volt

 Wh Watt-hour